 Another huge step when you prepare for a website redesign is SEO.
-Your old website will have built up domain authority over the years, and each piece of content has been crawled and indexed and ranked for countless terms.
+Your old website will have built up authority over the years, and each piece of content has been crawled and indexed and ranked for countless terms.

 - Who will handle technical SEO during content migration?
 Agencies often provide this service along with web design and development, but it’s important to know that there’s a definite plan in place.